 A first draft of the work plan is prepared by the student.
-This is then developed in consultation between student and supervisor and are supposed to be finished in an early stage of the working process.
-As soon as it is finished and he form is signed by the student and the supervisor, hand it in to the course leader.

-The work plan should contain the following:
+This is then developed in consultation between student and supervisor and should contain the following:

-Preliminary title - in Swedish and English.
+Project title - in Swedish and English.
 It is important to think about searchability when choosing a title.

 Background - a description of the background to the choice of topic (theme) and a short explanation for the choice, with a clear description of the topic or issue to be examined.
-In this section, students can answer questions such as - What is the context or state of the problem area in which the problem/task/design is contained? - Why have you chosen this task? - What are your motives?
+This can involve for example acquiring knowledge and skills of some type, investigating an issue or a problem, obtaining information on something - perhaps a method, or something else - or creating a discussion.
+In this section, students can answer questions such as - What is the state of the problem area in which the problem/task is contained? - Why have you chosen this task? - What are your motives?
 Particular emphasis should be placed on the boundaries of the study.

 Objective - a formulation of what you wish to achieve with your work.
+The final examination will be based on this.
 Describe what you intend to do.
 If, for example, you intend to present a proposal for planning/designing a site, the objective of your work may be to test and describe different options and their consequences; to make suggestions for change or to formulate a programme of the overall objectives which in your opinion should direct such change.
 The aim of the degree project can also be to test a theory/issue in a certain situation or to describe your process from idea to proposal.
 Include a description of the target groups for your work.